 The following are scholarly books or articles that I have written or co-authored that have received recognition from various award competitions.

 - 2013.
-Finalist for the 2013 McMenemy Prize for the best published in English or French in volume 45 of the Canadian Journal of Political Science.
+Finalist for the 2013 McMenemy Prize for the best article published in English or French in volume 45 of the Canadian Journal of Political Science.
 The nominated article: Gary Wilson and Christopher Alcantara, "Mixing Politics and Business in the Canadian Arctic: Inuit Corporate Governance in Nunavik and the Inuvialuit Settlement Region."
 Canadian Journal of Political Science Vol. 45 No. 4.
 According to the jury report: "Wilson and Alcantara boldly depart from existing assumptions about the

 nature of the relationship between Aboriginal peoples and the Canadian